 No – the games I look for when I use this coping mechanism are bad, but easy enough to beat if I put in enough time.
 I’m looking for constant forward progression, not puzzles that keep me stuck for hours.
 If it’s miserable enough to make my depression worse, it’s not going help.

 Then, I told myself: okay, if I’m going to listen to a podcast, I might as well find a game to play while I listen.
-I, at the very least, had to play something for this blog, or at least get some inspiration to keep my writing consistent.
+I, at the very least, had to play something for this blog, or get some inspiration to keep my writing consistent.
 Having that at the back of my mind, I decided to try out a game I’d always wanted to play, but never otherwise had the chance to.

 X-Men: Destiny has a colorful history behind it, and became a game I held on to for posterity’s sake.
 From what I knew, it was short; the story mode was only a few hours long, and featured three different characters and powers to choose from for replay value.
 I didn’t really expect to replay it, but I wound up beating it three times, both because I was curious if anything other than the back story would change if I selected different a different character (nothing changed), and because I didn’t want the experience to end.
 Charging through the game with podcasts being pumped through my earbuds relaxed me.